District of Lower Silesia

-The Lower Silesian District, (Note: Polish: Okręg Dolny Śląsk) also designated as the 2nd District, (Note: Polish: Okręg II) was a district that acted as an provisional administrative division of Poland, during the administration of the Provisional Government of the Republic of Poland in 1945, and the Provisional Government of National Unity from 1945 to 1946.
+The Lower Silesian District, (Note: Polish: Okręg Dolny Śląsk) also designated as the 2nd District, (Note: Polish: Okręg II) was a district that acted as a provisional administrative division of Poland, during the administration of the Provisional Government of the Republic of Poland in 1945, and the Provisional Government of National Unity from 1945 to 1946.
 It was centered around the area of the Lower Silesia.
 It was established as one of four provisional districts on 14 March 1945.
 On 25 September 1945, the territories near its northern border were incorporated into the Poznań Voivodeship.
 It existed until 28 June 1946, when it was abolished and replaced with the Wrocław Voivodeship.
 The head of the district was the attorney-in-fact Stanisław Piaskowski.